ChengWeiGu/stacked-denoising-autoencoder/README.md

 The SDCAE model is implemented for PHM data.
 The scripst are public and based on Pytorch.

 ## Model and Environment:
-1. The SDCAE model is revised from the previous wrok:
+1. The SDCAE model and script are revised from the following previous wrok:
 https://github.com/ShayanPersonal/stacked-autoencoder-pytorch

 2. One can install some related packages by referring to requirements.txt